EventKit/eventkit-cloud/readme.md

 After the virtual machine finishes provisioning, open a browser and navigate to http://cloud.eventkit.dev

 ### Docker-in-Vagrant
-If you are running on a windows machine but would like to develop using docker, a vagrant box can be built that will install docker and run it for you inside the vm
+If you are running on a windows machine but would like to develop using docker, a vagrant box can be built that will install docker and run it for you inside the vm.
-Follow the Vagrant instructions, but instead of `vagrant up` use `vagrant up docker`
+Follow the Vagrant instructions, but instead of `vagrant up` use `vagrant up docker`.

 ### Docker
 Note: the RabbitMQ configuration provided here is the Official Docker version and is Copyright (c) 2014-2015 Docker, Inc.